methylene/sym/README.md

 Unsorting gives an efficient `indexOf` method for arrays.

 How to quickly find the index of a given element `e` in an array (of distinct comparables) `a`?
+One way is to build a `java.util.Map` that maps each element to its position.
+Boxing all the indexes to use as `Map` values may not be the most elegant solution.
+Fortunately `Permutation` allows another lightweight way of doing this.

-It's worthwhile keeping a sorted copy of `a` around, along with `a`'s unsort Permutation:
+We make a sorted copy of `a`, along with the `unsortA` permutation:

     String[] a = new String[]{"x", "f", "v", "c", "n"};
     Permutation sortA = Permutation.sort(a);
     Permutation unsortA = sortA.invert();
     String[] sortedA = sortA.apply(a);

-Making `sortedA` and `unsortA` instance variables then allows the following implementation:
+This allows the following implementation

     public int indexOf(String e) {
       return unsortA.apply(Arrays.binarySearch(sortedA, e));